-In 2009, Baylor renamed its tennis clubhouse to the Hurd Tennis Building in recognition of Mark’s role in improving the facilities and was renamed the Hurd Tennis Center in 2011.
+In 2009, Baylor named its tennis clubhouse the Hurd Tennis Building in recognition of the Hurd family's role in improving the facilities, and the larger tennis complex was named the Hurd Tennis Center in 2011.
 Baylor University hosted the NCAA Tennis Championships in 2015, and Tennis Magazine named the Hurd Tennis Center the No. 1 college tennis facility in the United States.
-Hurd has also supported the Baylor Bear Foundation and the Men's Tennis Excellence Fund as part of his philanthropic contributions to Baylor sports.
+Hurd has also supported the Baylor Bear Foundation and the Men's Tennis Excellence Fund as part of his contributions to Baylor sports.
 Hurd's contribution to Baylor tennis has helped create one of the strongest programs in the country, which has fielded several men's and women's top-10 Division 1 tennis teams over the past decade.

-Oracle Corporation and Mark Hurd also are supporting collegiate tennis through the Intercollegiate Tennis Association.
+Oracle Corporation and Mark Hurd also are supporting collegiate tennis through the Intercollegiate Tennis Association (ITA).
 Oracle and ITA have partnered to develop the Oracle/ITA Masters as well as the Oracle U.S. Tennis Awards, a $100,000 grant given to recognize exemplary sportsmanship of young tennis professionals.

 Mark Hurd has appeared on Bloomberg TV, CNBC, and Fox Business Network to share his perspective on artificial intelligence, cloud services, and other contemporary technologies.
 He previously served as the CEO of NCR Corporation as well as chairman and CEO of Hewlett-Packard.
 He was listed as one of Fortune magazine's 25 Most Powerful People in Business in 2007, received the American Football Association's CEO Coach of the Year award in 2009, and was listed multiple times as one of the Market's Best Managers by Forbes.